Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 What are 5 soft skills?

-Five soft skills include communication, teamwork, adaptability, time management, and problem-solving.
+Five soft skills include active listening, teamwork, adaptability, time management, and problem-solving skills.
 These skills form the foundation for a well-rounded and effective professional.

 How do you write soft and hard skills on a CV?